adjective🔥 Gen-Z slang

 What it means

-Describes someone who is past their prime and no longer as skilled or impressive as they once were, especially in sports, gaming, or competition.
-Short for "washed up," it's a common (often friendly) trash-talk insult.
+"Washed" is Gen-Z slang describing someone past their prime — no longer as skilled or impressive as they once were, especially in sports, gaming, or competition.
+Short for "washed up," often used as friendly trash-talk.

 Examples